 According to the Mental Health Foundation, nearly one in 10 children and young

-people are affected by a mental health problem such as low self esteem.
+people are affected by mental health problems such as low self-esteem.

 Write a list of fears

 You can often overcome fear by talking about it.
 Ask your child to list the things that they are afraid to do.
 For example, ‘I am afraid to make new friends because….’.
 Next, ask your child to think about and write down or draw how they could overcome the fear.

 This self-esteem activity for kids is designed to be played with groups of friends, but can also be enjoyed as a family.
 Write the names of all players on separate pieces of paper, fold them up, and place them in a bowl.
 Each player should take it in turns to pick out a name from the bowl and write a positive quality about that person on the piece of paper.
 The paper should then be folded back up and put back in the bowl.
 Once everybody has had a turn, give the pieces of paper to their owners and the positive messages should be read out to the group.

 Give your child an important task to complete